kpochwala/beestro-beescale/README.md

 # Summary #
 This is beehive monitoring system.
-Created initiallyy for beestro (http://beestro.pl/).
+Created initially for beestro (http://beestro.pl/).
 Shared under MIT License (see LICENSE file).

 Everything contained here is enough to edit the project, i.e. all dependancies are within repository, unless otherwise specified.